Mhzingeser/ConsolidationProject/README.md

 **Classes and their functions**
 `Card`
   - This class is meant as the defining class for cards such as Jack of Spades, Diamonds, Queen, Hearts, etc. The values get initialized
-  -
+  - It represents a single card.
 `Deck`
-  - This class represents the deck on hand that you will have.
-Giving you only 8 cards and tracks the threshold of cards remaining.
-  -
+  - Represents a deck of 48 cards.
+This handles shuffling/dealing.
 `AIStrategy`
   - This class is the basis of the AI function that leads to the Basic Strategy class
-  -
-`Basic Strategy`
+  - Controls how computer opponent will play cards `Base Strategy`
   - This class has the AI choose randomly but on the basis of what 'suits' the card on hand.
-  -
+  - (Refer to AIStrategy)
 `Player`
-  - This is meant for the player themselves when playing against the AI.
-Has functions of choosing card, adding to hand, etc
-  -
+  - Represents the player/computer and their action, action options.
 `GameStats`
   - This is where the game statistics go and when the game is over, the statistics are saved into a JSON.
 JSON is a way to save things into a file, its a text file that is in a non txt format.
   -